AWSwinefred/f1-app-notes/Using-PCIe-Write-Combining/README.md

 ## Version 1.0

 ## Introduction
 A developer has multiple ways to transfer data to a F1 accelerator.
-For large transfers (>1KByte), either the SH DMA or custom PCIM logic are good choices for transferring data from host memory to accelerator.
+For large transfers (>1KByte), either the Shell DMA or custom PCIM logic are good choices for transferring data from host memory to accelerator.
 For small transfers, the overhead of setting up a hardware-based data move is significant and may consume more time than simply writing the data directly to the accelerator.
 Write combining (WC) is a technique used to increase host write performance to non-cacheable PCIe devices.
 This application note describes when to use WC and how to take advantage of WC in software for a F1 accelerator.
 Write bandwidth benchmarks are included to show the performance improvements possible with WC.

 ## Concepts